docusign/sfdc-recipe-auto-provisioning/README.md

 ![Enable As Partner](docs/images/account_enable_as_partner.png)

-* Copy the complete url for the partner to the DocuSign envelope.
+* Copy the complete Salesforce url for the partner's acccount to the DocuSign envelope.
 * Finish signing the envelope.
 * Monitor the app's log.
 You should see log entries similar to: